DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-16-question-protocol-for-pilot.md

     accuracy: [
       "Providers will ask to see hard copies for any qualifications awarded", "In the future we can check any post-14 qualifications (awarded after 2006 in England, Wales and Northern Ireland) against the [Learning Records Service](https://www.gov.uk/topic/further-education-skills/learning-records-service)"],
-    notes: ["Do candidates need to specify which subjects they obtained each grade in? (double or triple award science, for example)?"]
+    notes: ["Do candidates need to specify which subjects they obtained each grade in? (double or triple award science, for example)?
+Some HEI providers have asked to have information not only about the overall grade, but in which science subjects, too"]
   }
 }) }}